-Please keep in mind that processing your supporting credentials may take up to 7 to 10 business days from the time we receive your material.
+Please keep in mind that processing your supporting credentials may take up to 7 to 10 business days from the time the College receives your material.
 Your application is not considered complete and ready for review until all required admission materials have been received.

 Admission Decision Timeline

-In most cases we will not release any admission decisions until after the first priority decision has passed.
-Once the priority deadline has passed we strive to review applications in a timely manner and release decisions once the files have been reviewed.
+In most cases, the College will not release any admission decisions until after the first priority decision has passed.
+Once the priority deadline has passed, we strive to review applications in a timely manner and release decisions once the files have been reviewed.
 Please reach out to your admission counselor if you have specific questions or concerns regarding our admission decision.

-We can only admit students who have degrees from regionally accredited schools.
+We can only admit students who have a US bachelor's degree or equivalent.

-We require transcripts from all colleges and universities previously attended unless the transcript is for less than 8 credits and the course(s) are not required as program prerequisites.
+We require transcripts from all colleges and universities previously attended unless the transcript is for fewer than 8 credits and the course(s) are not required as program prerequisites.

 Official transcripts showing proof of graduation are required for enrollment.
-Official transcripts must be sent directly from your undergraduate institutions to the address above.
+Official transcripts must be sent directly from your undergraduate institutions to this address:

 Non-U.S. transcripts, degrees completed outside the U.S. will require an evaluation.
 Evaluations must include a course-by-course evaluation, GPA, and degree equivalency.
-We require a 4-year US bachelor's or equivalent.
+We require a four-year U.S. bachelor's or equivalent.
 On a case-by-case basis, some applications can be reviewed prior to receipt of the official evaluation.
-Note evaluation can take several weeks to complete from the time materials are received please allow sufficient time.
+Note that evaluation can take several weeks to complete from the time materials are received, so please allow sufficient time.
 Have the evaluation sent to the Office of Graduate Admission.
-Be sure to check with the credential evaluation agency to confirm what documents are needed to complete the evaluation.
+Be sure to check with the credential evaluation agency to confirm which documents are needed to complete the evaluation.

 Recommended Education Credential Services